-NRWA and the New Canaan Land Trust are concerned that the potential negative environmental effects of removing the vegetation from the riverbank and disconnecting the wetlands of Browne Sanctuary from the Silvermine River have not been included for review in the proposed permit application for the work that was submitted to the Dept of Energy and Environmental Protection (DEEP).
+NRWA and the New Canaan Land Trust are concerned that the negative environmental effects of removing the vegetation from the riverbank and disconnecting the wetlands of Browne Sanctuary from the Silvermine River have not been included for review in the proposed permit application for the work that was submitted to the Dept of Energy and Environmental Protection (DEEP).
 The dam, built in 1871, is in need of repair.
-NRWA appreciates the importance of the dam safety issues involved, but argues that a full review of the plan to wall off the eastern bank of the river should be required.
-We, and many of you, have petitioned to have this public hearing, so that we may make a case for the addition of this review to the application.
+NRWA appreciates the importance of the dam safety issues involved, but argues that a full review of the effects of the plan to wall off the eastern bank of the river should have been required.
 There are feasible alternative plans that repair the dam, protect the homes below the dam from potential flooding, and spare the riverbank and the beautiful, pristine wetlands that have been protected by the Land Trust since the 1960s.

 Pictured here, the banks of the reservoir, an arial view of 1.5 acres of riverbank forest that would be lost under the plan, and one of the native shrubs (wild buttonbush) that will be lost if the current plans are implemented.